 Here you can select the logo you want to use when your header is transparent (we'll talk later about how that can happen).
 In order to select your actual logo, you have to navigate to the Site Identity section in the Theme Customizer.

 Notizia gives you the ability to choose between different Google Fonts for your website.
-We divided them in Headlines (all the titles and subtitles, and some other things) and Content (the main content of your site).
+We divided them in Headlines (all the titles and subtitles, and some other things), Content (the main content of your site), and Secondary Elements (some section titles and widget titles).

 Below you can find all the available fonts, with a detail of some specific supported languages: